prototypefund/Digital_Bargeld-docs/api-mint.rst

 .. http:post:: /refresh/melt

-  "Melt" coins, marking it for refreshing.
-Invalidates the coins.
+  "Melt" coins.
+Invalidates the coins and prepares for minting of fresh coins.

   The request body must contain a JSON object with the following fields:
-  * `melt_coins`: List of coins to refresh.
-  * `new_denoms`: List of new denominations to order.
+  * `new_denoms`: List of `n` new denominations to order.
+The sum of the values of these denominations must be smaller than the total value of the `melt_coins` minus applicable fees.
   * `session_pub`: Session public key
+  * `session_sig`: Signature over the whole commitment with the session private key
+  * `coin_evs`: For each of the `n` new coins, `kappa` blinded coins (2-dimensional array).
+  * `transfer_pubs`: List of `m` transfer public keys
+  * `new_encs`: For each of the `n` new coins, a list of encryptions (one for each cnc (?) instance)
+  * `secret_encs`: For each of the `kappa` cut-and-choose instances, the linking encryption for each of the `m` old coins
+  * `melt_coins`: List of `m` old coins to melt.

   The `melt_coins` field is a list of JSON objects with the following fields:
   * `coin_pub`: Coin public key
-  * `coin_sig`: Signature by the coin over the session public key
+  * `coin_sig`: Signature by the coin over the session public key indicating that this coin should be melted (and with which amount)
-  * `denom_pub`: Denomination public key
+  * `denom_pub`: Denomination public key of the coin
-  * `denom_sig`: Signature over the coin public key by the denomination key
+  * `denom_sig`: Signature over the coin public key by the denomination key (demonstrating the coin has value)
+  * `value`: Amount of the value of the coin that should be melted as part of this refresh operation

   **Success Response**:

     :status 200 OK: The request was succesful.
-In that case, the responst body is a json
-    object with `kappa` blind session keys for each new coin.
+The response body contains a JSON object with the following fields:
+  * `noreveal_index`: Which of the `kappa` indices does the client not have to reveal.
+  * `mint_sig`: Signature of the mint affirming the successful melt and confirming the `noreveal_index`

   **Error Responses**:

   :status 400 Bad Request: A request parameter is missing or malformed.

-  :status 401 Gone: The coin `coin` has already been refreshed.

-  :status 403 Forbidden: Either `csig` or `ssig` is invalid.

-.. http:post:: /refresh/commit

-  Commit values for the cut-and-choose in the refreshing protocol.
-  The request body must be a JSON object with the following fields:
-  * `session_pub`: Session to commit values for
-  * `session_sig`: Signature over the whole commitment
-  * `coin_evs`: For each new coin, `kappa` coin blanks.
-  * `transfer_pubs`: List of transfer public keys
-  * `new_encs`: For each new coin, a list of encryptions (one for each cnc instance)
-  * `secret_encs`: For each cut-and-choose instance, the linking encryption for each old coin

-  **Success Response**:

-  :status 202 Accepted: The mint accepted the commitment, but still needs more commitments.

-  The response body contains a JSON object with the following fields:
+  :status 401 Gone: A coin `coin` has insufficient funds.
+Request body contains a JSON object with the following fields:

-  **Error Response**:

-  :status 400 Bad Request: A request parameter is missing or malformed.
+  * `fixme`: Details showing that `coin` has insufficient funds to satisfy the request.

-  :status 403 Forbidden: The signature `sig` is invalid.
+  :status 403 Forbidden: Either a `coin_sig` or the `session_sig` is invalid.

-  :status 404 Not Found: The mint does not know the blind key `blindkey` given
-    in the request.
+  :status 404 Not Found: The mint does not know one of the denomination keys `denom_pub` given in the request.

      .. http:post:: /refresh/reveal

   Reveal previously commited values to the bank.
 Request body contains a JSON object with the following fields: